dhakaraman/myshell/README.md

-#Simple Shell In C
+Simple Shell In C__

-#This is a simple shell which handles 10 commands, 5 internal and 5 external.
+This is a simple shell which handles 10 commands, 5 internal and 5 external.
 This handles a simple command and at most two flags.

-#INTERNAL COMMANDS
+INTERNAL COMMANDS
-#    1. cd command:
+    1. cd command:
 options : cd <filename>
 	      cd
 	      cd ..